-The hill launch assist (HLA) system makes it easier to pull away when the vehicle is on a slope without the need to use the parking brake.
+The system makes it easier to pull away when the vehicle is on a slope without the need to use the parking brake.

-When the HLA is active, the vehicle will remain stationary on the slope for two to three seconds after you release the brake pedal.
+When the system is active, the vehicle will remain stationary on the slope for a short time after you release the brake pedal.
 During this time, you have time to move your foot from the brake to the accelerator pedal and pull away.
 The brakes are released automatically once the engine has developed sufficient drive to prevent the vehicle from rolling down the slope.
 This is an advantage when pulling away on a slope, for example from a car park ramp, traffic lights or when reversing uphill into a parking space.

-The HLA does not replace the parking brake.
+The system does not replace the parking brake.
 When you leave the vehicle, always apply the parking brake and select first or reverse gear.